Derek Brown Praises the Cosmo, Disses the 1970s in His New Cocktail History Book

 What is the most underrated classic cocktail?

 This is by no means underrated, but certainly by people like me, it was way underrated: the Cosmo.
 It’s time to be honest about the Cosmo.
 It is a delicious drink.
-[Musem of the American Cocktail co-founder] Chris McMillian said it very eloquently in his seminar that he did at the National Archives.
+[Museum of the American Cocktail co-founder] Chris McMillian said it very eloquently in his seminar that he did at the National Archives.
 He traced the Cosmo all the way back to the Crusta [“a proto-sour” dating back to the 1800s] and showed its lineage.
 It really does have royal blood, so to say.

 The reason I hated the Cosmo was because it still remains the number one drink I’ve made in my life.
 I made that many of them.
 You associate popular with bad in some ways, especially if you’re like me.
 But at the end of the day, the Cosmo should be put back on the shelf and people should be making Cosmos at their bars.